 In response to the COVID-19 pandemic, Ryerson University has created a dedicated COVID-19 updates website, opens in new window to highlight important campus and faculty updates.
 Are you curious about changes to financial assistance, awards, and student fees amidst COVID-19?
 Wondering about refund timelines for dropped fall courses?
-Have you received CERB or CESB earnings, and need to declare this on your OSAP application?
+Have you received COVID-related relief government funding and need to declare this on your OSAP application?

 Answers to these questions, and more, are available to you.
-Go to the Financial Assistance, Awards, and Student Fees web page for more frequently asked questions and answers.
+You are encouraged to review the frequently asked questions and answers on the Financial Assistance, Awards, and Student Fees web page.

 If you’re looking for information on government financial assistance, scholarships, bursaries, and awards - you’re in the right place.